callum-hart/mono/docs/final_draft.md

 ***

 Discrete breakpoints encapsulate styles within boundaries.
-Each boundary is partitioned so styles in one boundary cannot override styles in another.
+Each boundary is partitioned so that styles in one boundary cannot override styles in another.

 This removes the need to override.